NikolaGavric94/nikolag-core/README.md

 ```
 The above is only required for 2 base models, any other models u might make don't have to extend anything and you can create them normally.
 Example can be found [here](https://github.com/NikolaGavric94/nikolag-square/blob/master/src/models/Customer.php).

+### 7. Providers
+You can register multiple providers and they should be named respectively for their role in the library.
+You can find them under src/providers folder.
+Here are some examples:
+**ExceptionServiceProvider, MyServiceProvider, ExternalLibrariesProvider, etc..**

 ### 8. Traits
 All traits must be under `src/traits`.